mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 35 - `src/services/permissions/rules.js`

+**In plain English:** the safety rules.
+A single pure function that every dangerous tool asks "may I?" before acting - refusing destructive shell commands, refusing writes outside the project folder, and refusing all writes in plan mode.
+No prompts, no human in the loop, so it works for six agents at once.

 **The problem, stated plainly:** you have built an agent that runs shell commands and writes files, and then made six copies of it.
 Every `checkPermissions` in your codebase currently returns `{ granted: true }`.